 Abstract.
 The Antarctic firn layer provides pore space in which an estimated 94 to 96 % of the surface melt refreezes or is retained as liquid water.
-Future depletion of pore space in the firm layer firm pore space by increased surface melt, densification rates and formation of impermeable low-permeability ice slabs can potentially lead to extensive meltwater ponding, followed by ice-shelf disintegration by hydrofracturing hydrofracturing and ice shelf disintegration.
-Here, we investigate the 21st cen-

-- 5 tury evolution of the total firn air content (FAC) and accessible FAC (i.e. the pore space that is accessible for meltwater) across Antarcticameltwater can reach) across Antarctic ice shelves.
-We use the semi-empirical firn model IMAU-FDM with an updated dynamical densification expression to cope with changing climate forcing.
-The firm model is forced by general circulation model CESM2 output for three climate emission scenarios (SSP1-2.6, SSP2-4.5 and SSP5-8.5), dynamically downscaled to a-27 km horizontal resolution by the regional climate model RACMO2.3p2.
-To estimate the accessible FAC, we - 10 prescribe a relationship between ice-slab thickness and permeability.
-In our simulations, ice shelves in the Antarctic Peninsula and Roi Baudouin ice shelf in Dronning Maud Land are particularly vulnerable to total FAC depletion (> 50 % decrease by 2100), even for strong and intermediate mitigation low (SSP1-2.6) and intermediate (SSP2-4.5) emission scenarios.
-Especially in the high-end warming high (SSP5-8.5) emission scenario, the formation of ice slabs further reduces accessible FAC on ice shelves with low accumulation rates (current rates of $< 500 \text{ mm w.e. yr}^{-1}$), including many East-Antarctic ice shelves and - on Filchner-Ronne, Ross, Pine Island and Larsen C ice shelves.
-Our These results underline the different response of low-15 and high-accumulation ice shelves to atmospheric warming, indicating a potentially large impact of ice slab formation on the viability of potentially large vulnerability of low-accumulation ice shelves to firn air depletion through ice-slab formation.
+Future depletion of pore space in the firn layer by increased surface melt, densification rates and formation of impermeable ice slabs can potentially lead to extensive meltwater ponding, followed by ice-shelf disintegration by hydrofracturing.
+Here, we investigate 21st century evolution of the total firn air content (FAC) and accessible FAC (i.e. the pore space that is accessible for meltwater) across Antarctica.
+We use the semi-empirical firn model IMAU-FDM with an updated dynamical densification expression.
+The firn model is forced by general circulation model CESM2 output for three climate scenarios (SSP1-2.6, SSP2-4.5 and SSP5-8.5), dynamically downscaled to a 27 km horizontal resolution by the regional climate model RACMO2.3p2.
+To estimate the accessible FAC, we prescribe a relationship between ice-slab thickness and permeability.
+In our simulations, ice shelves in the Antarctic Peninsula and Roi Baudouin ice shelf in Dronning Maud Land are particularly vulnerable to FAC depletion (> 50 % decrease), even for strong and intermediate mitigation scenarios.
+Especially in the high-end warming scenario, the formation of ice slabs further reduces accessible FAC on ice shelves with low accumulation rates (current rates of < 500 mm yr-1), including many East-Antarctic ice shelves and on Filchner-Ronne, Ross, Pine Island and Larsen C ice shelves.
+Our results underline the different response of low- and high-accumulation ice shelves to atmospheric warming, indicating a potentially large impact of ice slab formation on the viability of low-accumulation ice shelves.